DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 > unalloyed benefit (because there are plenty of plausible syntactic
 > variations that wouldn't Do The Right Thing so obligingly).
 > But in all those cases, the resulting error message is guaranteed to
-> be clear and helpful, because any Perl 6 error message that is LTA
+> be clear and helpful, because any Raku error message that is LTA
 > ("Less Than Awesome") is officially considered to be a bug!
 >
-> The forgiving nature of Perl 6 syntax reflects several more
+> The forgiving nature of Raku syntax reflects several more
 > of its fundamental design principles:
 >
-> 	* Perl 6 tries to do what you meant, not merely what your said.
+> 	* Raku tries to do what you meant, not merely what your said.
-> 	* Perl 6 has a long--but gentle--learning curve.
+> 	* Raku has a long--but gentle--learning curve.
 > 	* It's perfectly okay to write "baby Perl".
 > 	* There's far more than one way to do it.
 >
 >
-> Ultimately, I think that we're pretty happy with Perl 6 being the
+> Ultimately, I think that we're pretty happy with Raku being the
 > "World's Worst ML", so long as it can also (simultaneously) be:
 > the "World's Worst Smalltalk", the "World's Worst Lisp",
 > the "World's Worst Snobol", the "World's Worst QCL",